-Following the outbreak of COVID-19, the Group has monitored information available on macroeconomic factors, affecting repayment ability, as well as the actual and projected impact of the pandemic on the business model of the customers serviced by the Group.
-Payment patterns attributable to the Group's customers post COVID-19 outbreak was thoroughly and regularly assessed to determine whether any deterioration in collection rates was being experienced.
+As a response to the outbreak of Covid-19, the Group monitors information available on macroeconomic factors, affecting repayment ability, as well as the actual and projected impact of the pandemic on the business model of the customers serviced by the Group.
+Payment patterns attributable to the Group's customers post Covid-19 outbreak is thoroughly and regularly assessed to determine whether any deterioration in collection rates is being experienced.
 The Group determined that the expected credit losses have not materially changed taking cognisance of the projected impact on the repayment ability of the Group's customers, the repayment pattern actually experienced, and the estimated life of receivables.